 Cosmetic Teeth whitening is a quick and effective way of elevating the appearance of your smile.
 At Kitchener Street Dental, we can often lighten our patient’s teeth by 8 to 10 shades within just one consultation.
 At Kitchener Street Dental, we use Zoom DayWhite, which is one of the most celebrated take-home teeth whitening products available.

 Zoom DayWhite take-home teeth whitening can help you to achieve the best from your smile.
 It can help to replenish your teeth from staining, as a result from your regular lifestyle and diet.
 In between your teeth whitening treatments it is important to keep your teeth clean and steer clear of staining agents at home wherever possible.

-Here at Kitchener Street Dental, we are excited to announce the practice is now offering in-office teeth whitening treatment – Poladay.
+Here at Kitchener Street Dental in Toowoomba, we are excited to announce the practice is now offering in-office teeth whitening treatment – Poladay.

 With the range of different types of teeth whitening options available, it can often become a long and difficult decision to choose the most appropriate option to suit your needs and expectations.

-In-Office Teeth Whitening has become a popular option as it allows patients to be able to achieve whiter teeth within a safe, professional environment.
+In-Office Teeth Whitening has become a popular option as it allows patients to be able to achieve professional teeth whitening within a safe environment at the dental practice.
 During the entire procedure, the dentist will always be there to ensure that the treatment is going to plan.

-Most of the in-office teeth whitening options available at the local dentist contains a higher concentrate of whitening agent which allows for better and faster results compared to many of the take home options.
+Most of the in-office teeth whitening options available at our Toowoomba dentist, contains a higher concentration of a whitening agent which allows for better and faster results compared to many of the take-home options.
 By receiving treatment in our practice, your dentist can monitor your progress and ensure that the most appropriate amount of whitening agent is used to suit your individual needs.

 There are a number of foods, drinks and lifestyle factors that can affect how long your teeth stay white.
 Here is a short list of the most common causes behind discolouration.